Doug Dillard: Solo career

 In 1966, Doug and Rodney Dillard provided music for the film Bonnie and Clyde.
 Dillard played banjo on Glen Campbell's recording of John Hartford's "Gentle on My Mind."
-This recording earned four Grammy awards in 1968.
+This recording earned four Grammy Awards in 1968.

 In 1969, Doug recorded the Banjo Album, followed by other solo projects.
 He also performed extensive session work, including TV ads and guest appearances, film scores, and numerous sessions for other musical artists.

 In 1982, he launched the Doug Dillard Band.
 Through the subsequent years, he also maintained his solo career and occasionally reunited with Rodney for projects and performances.

-The Dillards briefly reunited in 1986 to appear on the TV movie Return to Mayberry.
+The Dillards briefly reunited in 1986 to appear in the TV film Return to Mayberry.
 They also toured as the Original Dillards.

 Awards

-In 1989, Dillard's album Heartbreak Hotel was nominated by the Recording Academy for the Grammy award for Best Bluegrass Recording.
+In 1989, Dillard's album Heartbreak Hotel was nominated by the Recording Academy for the Grammy Award for Best Bluegrass Recording.

 In 2009, the Dillards were inducted into the Bluegrass Hall of Fame by the International Bluegrass Music Association (IBMA).

 Dillard was inducted individually into the Society for the Preservation of Bluegrass Music of America (SPBGMA) Preservation Hall of Greats in 1992.

 Death

 Dillard suffered a collapsed lung, in several months developed a lung infection, and died in a Nashville hospital.
-He'd stopped touring several years before his death but still participated in occasional recording sessions and a few concert performances.
+He had stopped touring several years before his death but still participated in occasional recording sessions and a few concert performances.